tshepang/blog/content/developer of note: Michael Meeks.md

 throughout.
 In [the latest] of his longer-form blog posts (he normally writes tiny updates), he exposes the great progress that LibreOffice has had.
-This is not the most glamorous of software projects, but it certainly is among the most important in the world of [FLOSS], and it\'s kool to have people keeping it going.
+This is not the most glamorous of software projects, but it certainly is among the most important in the world of [FLOSS], and it's kool to have people keeping it going.

   [the latest]: http://people.gnome.org/~michael/blog/2012-08-08-libreoffice-3-6-0.html